Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 | --------- | ------- |
 | `boolean` | `false` |

-By default the gesture detection area is the same size as the width and height of the wrapped component, by setting this property to `true` the detection area is increased to the size `ResumableZoom` is taking on screen, if the wrapped component is bigger than the space taken by `ResumableZoom` component, this property will do nothing.
+By default the gesture detection area is the same size as the width and height of the wrapped component, by setting this property to `true` the detection area is increased to the size `ResumableZoom` is taking on screen, see [this picture](../assets/extendgestures.jpg) for a visual reference.

-To summarize this property: It improves the gesture detection for small components.

 ### minScale